xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 The 81-year-old president's speech ran past midnight Eastern time as the DNC was **behind schedule**.

 I have to **embellish** your misery on these fake torture reports.
+Patreon should call Apple on this bluff.
+I don’t think they could lose.

 ### Week 3